RodriguezAndres/RodriguezAndres.github.io/_posts/2016-02-03-starting-blog.markdown

 ~~~
 Note that every modified file (including those already in the local repository) needs to be added prior to committing (this is a different use of `add` than in SVN; in SVN only new files into the repo need are added).

-An example from [stackoverflow](http://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add) showing the various ways to add files
+For the curious, [here](http://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add) is an example showing the various ways to add files

 ~~~ bash
 git init